 Downloading and Installing Audacity

-- Navigate to your downloads folder to find your download, and install Audacity.
+- Navigate to the downloads folder to find the installer, then run it to install Audacity.
 Follow the instructions presented for your particular platform.

 Using Audacity to Record Narration